How to Choose the Right Care Home

 If you’re assessed as having a ‘primary health need’, then the care home fees may be paid for in full by the NHS, regardless of your financial circumstances.
 This is known as Continuing Healthcare Funding.
 In order to qualify for Continuing Healthcare Funding, your health needs would be judged as complex, intense or unpredictable.
 You can request a Continuing Healthcare Funding assessment through your GP, social worker or care home manager or you may be assessed on discharge from hospital.

 For an initial consultation to discuss assessments, eligibility, recovering care fees already paid, or any aspect of the NHS Continuing Healthcare process, get in touch with our Care Homes team.

-What to Do if you’re Not Happy with Standards of Care
+What to do if you are not Happy With Standards of Care

 In the first instance, raise this with the care home to allow them to address your concerns.
 If this isn’t effective, you can look at making a formal complaint to the care home or to the Local Authority.
 You can also inform the Care Quality Commission of any concerns.
 Finally, if your complaint isn’t addressed, you can approach the Local Government and Social Care Ombudsman.